U.S. Department of State Seal

 Ambulance services are not widely available and training and availability of emergency responders may be below U.S. standards.

-• See the webpage for more information on insurance providers for overseas coverage
+See the webpage for more information on insurance providers for overseas coverage.

 Medical Care:

+The Egyptian ambulance service hotline is 123.
 Emergency and intensive care facilities are limited.
 Most Nile cruise boats do not have a ship's doctor, but some employ a medical practitioner.
 Hospital facilities in Luxor, Aswan, and Sharm el Sheikh are adequate, but they are inadequate at most other ports-of-call.
-The Egyptian ambulance service hotline is 123.
 Although availability of ambulances is improving, getting them through Cairo traffic can be very challenging.

 Beaches on the Mediterranean and Red Sea coasts are generally unpolluted.
 However, persons who swim in the Nile or its canals, walk barefoot in stagnant water, or drink untreated water are at risk of exposure to bacterial and other infections and the parasitic disease schistosomiasis (bilharzia).